New Pet Parents: DOs and DON'Ts

 You should also become familiar with the hundreds of plants that are poisonous to dogs, and either keep them out of your home and yard, or make certain your fur friend can't get to them for a chance nibble.
 Your dog's health is your responsibility, and it's up to you to keep her or him safe from harm.
 Your dog trusts you, so don't ever betray that trust by being careless.

-Since one of the joys of loving a dog (for me, anyway) is dressing her up, Puppy Girl's wardrobe was (from the first) better wardrobe than mine, including Halloween costumes, a Santa hat for Christmas, tee shirts with printed messages, even a pretty dress and a polka-dot bikini.
+Since one of the joys of loving a dog (for me, anyway) is dressing her up, Puppy Girl's wardrobe was (from the first) more extensive than my own, including Halloween costumes, a Santa hat for Christmas, tee shirts with printed messages, even a pretty dress and a polka-dot bikini.
 (It's a tough goal to make a female dog look "girly" when said dog has a natural beard!)
 I also bought a raincoat and boots because stormy weather sets in for days i our area.
 We don't have long harsh winters in the deep South, but it gets cold enough for a sweater in January and February.
 A plush topcoat is warm outdoors when wintry winds blow, and every little dog should be able to snuggle indoors in her PJs (that cover all four legs and her body while leaving an opening in case she has to go potty).

 In summer, the look is best au naturel, with a short schnauzer cut or even shorter and the beard trimmed and easier to keep clean.
 A baby wipe after each meal can ensure there are no bits of food left in a dog's whiskers, followed by a quick brush.
 Tooth-brushing should also be included in a dog's daily routine.
-This is important for dental and general health; otherwise, expensive cleaning and scaling by a vet while anethesized might become necessary to prevent tartar buildup and gum disease.
+This is important for dental and general health; otherwise, expensive cleaning and scaling by a vet while anesthesized might become necessary to prevent tartar buildup and gum disease.

 I waited till rather late in life to learn the joys of loving and being loved by a pet.
 Still, it's "better late than never", as the old saw goes.
 Sure, I made mistakes because I didn't know any better.
 Some I corrected, but just learned to live with others.
 One thing is for certain: Puppy Girl brought more joy into my life than I expected from that little bundle of fur I brought home in early 2005, and I'm confident I kept my part of the deal.